-Share based compensation decreased by \$43,733 to \$87,173 for the Quarter compared to \$130,906 for the same quarter in Fiscal 2024.
-The decrease is primarily related to the decreased value of options earned during the Quarter compared to the same quarter in Fiscal 2024.
+Share based compensation decreased by \$85,635 to \$65,581 for the Quarter compared to \$151,216 for the same quarter in Fiscal 2024.
+The decrease is primarily related to the decreased value of options earned during the Quarter and the decreased number of DSUs earned by the Company's directors during the Quarter.

-Finance costs increased to \$222,117 for the Quarter compared to \$57,123 for the same quarter in Fiscal 2024.
-The increase is mainly related to the amortization of deferred financing costs recognized during the Quarter on the convertible note payable which was issued during the quarter ended May 31, 2024.
+Finance costs increased to \$272,412 for the Quarter compared to \$165,720 for the same quarter in Fiscal 2024.
+The increase is mainly related to the amortization of deferred financing costs recognized during the Quarter on the convertible note payable and the interest expense on the debenture payable.
+The convertible note payable was issued during the quarter ended May 31, 2024, and the outstanding principle of the debenture payable was \$6,500,000 during the Quarter compared to \$3,000,000 in Q3 2024.